 Final settlement of financial aspects of the withdrawal process can take several weeks.
-A weekly tuition refund schedule is posted in the Accounting Office and at goshen.edu/financial-aid/refund.
+A weekly tuition refund schedule is posted at goshen.edu/financial-aid/refund.
 The refund percentage for the semester follows the federal regulations for refunding financial aid.
 There is no refund after the last day to withdraw with a "W" which is when 60 percent of the semester is completed.